-- Maintain minutes or other records of meetings and activities of the Committee. - 2.
-Request any officer or employee of the Corporation (or any Subsidiary) or the Corporation's outside counsel or independent auditor to attend a meeting of the Committee or to meet with any members of, or advisors or consultants to, the Committee. - 3.
-Establish procedures for (i) the receipt, retention, and treatment of complaints received by the Corporation from external parties regarding accounting, internal accounting controls, or auditing matters; and (ii) the confidential, anonymous submission by employees of the Corporation or any Subsidiary of concerns regarding questionable accounting or auditing matters, whether through the whistleblower hotline or other reporting channels.
+- 1. Maintain minutes or other records of meetings and activities of the Committee. - 2.
+Request any officer or employee of the Corporation (or any Subsidiary) or the Corporation's outside counsel or independent auditor to attend a meeting of the Committee or to meet with any members of, or advisors or consultants to, the Committee.

+- 3. Establish procedures for (i) the receipt, retention, and treatment of complaints received by the Corporation from external parties regarding accounting, internal accounting controls, or auditing matters; and (ii) the confidential, anonymous submission by employees of the Corporation or any Subsidiary of concerns regarding questionable accounting or auditing matters, whether through the whistleblower hotline or other reporting channels.
 Ensure such procedures maintain the confidentiality and anonymity of persons reporting violations or suspected violations and ensure that the Corporation does not take retaliatory actions against those reporting. - 4.
 Review the effectiveness of the system for monitoring compliance with laws and regulations and the results of management's investigation and follow-up (including disciplinary action) of any instances of noncompliance. - 5.
 Review the findings of any examinations by regulatory agencies, and any auditor observations. - 6.
-Review the process for communicating the code of conduct to the Corporation's personnel, and for monitoring compliance therewith, including the establishment of procedures to ensure open and regular communications with the Corporation's Compliance Committee.

-7. Obtain regular updates from management and the Corporation's legal counsel regarding compliance matters.

-8. Review with management the policies and procedures with respect to officers' expense accounts and perquisites.

-9. Perform any other activities consistent with this Charter, the Corporation's bylaws, and governing law, as the Committee or the Board deems necessary or appropriate.
+Review the process for communicating the code of conduct to the Corporation's personnel, and for monitoring compliance therewith, including the establishment of procedures to ensure open and regular communications with the Corporation's Compliance Committee. - 7.
+Obtain regular updates from management and the Corporation's legal counsel regarding compliance matters. - 8.
+Review with management the policies and procedures with respect to officers' expense accounts and perquisites. - 9.
+The Committee will, from time to time, as it deems appropriate, review the Internal Audit Charter, Policy on Related Person Transactions, and any other policies that pertain to the duties and responsibilities of the Committee. - 10.
+Perform any other activities consistent with this Charter, the Corporation's bylaws, and governing law, as the Committee or the Board deems necessary or appropriate.